tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/Activities/03-Stu_Api_Keys/README.md

-# Under Lock and Key

-You and Harold have developed a Python application that will extract historical stock data from **Quandl** for a given ticker and calculate the sharpe ratio for that stock.
-So far, only you two have been using the application, but your manager now wants you to find a way to make the application usable by the entire team.
-You know that **Quandl** allows API calls to be submitted without an API key, but the limit is 50 calls a day.
-You're worried that the scale of this initiative will push you and your users over the rate limits for API calls made without an API key.

-Create a new Python application that passes an API key with the request URL so that **Quandl** can manage and track rate limits.
+# Keys to the Kingdom

+Quandl and Plaid are two powerful FinTech APIs that have taken the industry by storm.
+Both APIs have decided to grant free access to anyone who wants to use their services, and thus, they have bestowed upon you keys to the FinTech kingdom, a modern day Willy Wonka Golden Ticket!

+Visit the below links to prepare yourself for entry into a new world that empowers and supports the everyday developer in the war against licensing fees and fat cat data hoarders!
+Follow the steps below to make sure you have all the resources necessary to begin the journey.

 ## Instructions

-1. Navigate to the Quandl [Account Settings](https://www.quandl.com/account/profile) page to retrieve API key.
+1. Navigate to the Quandl [Account Settings](https://www.quandl.com/account/profile) page and confirm you have an API key.

-2. Import Python requests library.

-3. Save **API key** as a variable named `api_key`.

-4. Concatenate **request_url** with the **api_key** variable.

-5. Execute a `GET` request using newly created **request_url**.

-6. Display content to screen using **content** attribute.
+2. Navigate to the Plaid [API Keys](https://dashboard.plaid.com/account/keys) page and confirm you have a client id, public key, and sandbox secret key.

+3. Confirm with the instructor/TAs that all necessary keys are available and ready for use.